 Whether you’re capturing videos or photos, or dare we say taking selfies, here are a few things to keep in mind to best prepare for your visit:

-- It’s quite shady due to the collaborative efforts of a hundred or so awnings, so make sure you camera is set for low light.
+- It’s quite shady due to the collaborative efforts of a hundred or so awnings, so make sure your camera is set for low light.

 - Bring a fan and some water.
 This market goes in a single path along the tracks, and although it does branch off to the sides from time to time, there is almost no cross breeze and it gets hot.

 - Arrive early.
 Or at least, give enough time to walk down the tracks before the next train comes.
-The perk is that farther you walk, the less people there are.
+The perk is that farther you walk, the fewer people there are.

 - The main entrance is crowded.
 Be mindful of the produce that is near ground level and let other visitors exit the market before trying to go in.